An Election at the Edge of a Precipice

 But as time went on, it seems people gradually desensitized themselves to his relentless barrage of insults, vulgar provocations, and incitements to hostility, the ones we all worried would feature so prominently in his presidency.
 Soon those people were marking his name on their ballots.

 After the January 6 insurrection, we all got a chance to hit the reset button.
 Nearly everyone shuddered in horror at what happened and how close we came to an even worse outcome as a nation.
 Former supporters of his turned against him and declared once more that this a line they couldn’t cross.
+Again, so many people, even former supporters, realize how intolerable this was.

 And yet, here we are again, with millions of people once again moving across that line, even if reluctantly, allowing themselves to forget or minimize what happened.